Confidentiality agreement solicitors

 - where parties are negotiating a business transaction such as a business sale or a joint venture.

-Drafting points and key clauses in NDA agreements
+Drafting points and key clauses in Confidentiality and NDA agreements

-- always consider who you need to sign an NDA – if you are dealing with a corporate entity is that good enough or should the relevant employees in that limited company also be required to sign?
+- Who to include? – if you are dealing with a corporate entity is that good enough or should the relevant employees in that limited company also be required to sign?
 Ensuring that signatories face a personal liability risk generally offers more assurance.

-- Don’t include clauses which are excessive and which may not be enforceable – for example, it may be tempting to include a clause whereby if there is a breach there is a huge financial penalty specified – these types of clauses, known as liquidated damages clauses, are generally not lawful under English law.
+- Is it enforceable? – don’t include clauses which are excessive and which may not be enforceable – for example, it may be tempting to include a clause whereby if there is a breach there is a huge financial penalty specified – these types of clauses, known as liquidated damages clauses, are generally not lawful under English law.

-- Do include lawful safeguards such as potentially a clear clause stating that if there is a breach, the innocent party will be entitled to apply for an injunction.
+- Right to apply for an injunction – do include lawful safeguards such as potentially a clear clause stating that if there is a breach, the innocent party will be entitled to apply for an injunction.

 - Jurisdiction – very important if you are disclosing confidential data to a person or business not in the UK – ensure that the agreement provides that English law applies and the English courts have jurisdiction.

-- Return of data and prohibition on making copies including on any form of media, not just paper.
+- Return of information and documents disclosed – also include prohibition on making copies including on any form of media, not just paper.